Special offer

 The advantages of providing a company vehicle include:

-• Free advertising: Most company vehicles have a business name, logo, phone number, and email address that promotes brand recognition and decreases advertising expenses.
+• Free advertising: Most company vehicles display a business name, logo, phone number and e-mail address that promote brand recognition and reduce advertising expenses.

 • Greater control: You have more say in what your employees can or can’t do when driving a company car.

-• Specialized vehicles ensure safety: Supplying specialized vehicles for transporting equipment, personnel, or products mitigates risk, damage, and loss and doesn’t rely on employee vehicles that may not be up to standards.
+• Specialized vehicles ensure safety: Supplying specialized vehicles for transporting equipment, personnel or products mitigates risk, damage and loss and does not rely on employee vehicles that may not be up to standards.

 Cons

-The disadvantages of proving a company vehicle include:
+The disadvantages of providing a company vehicle can include:

-• Upfront expenditure: You can incur considerable costs upfront if purchasing company vehicles, which can be especially hard on small businesses.
+• Upfront expenditure: You can incur considerable costs upfront when purchasing company vehicles, which can be especially challenging for small businesses.

-• Higher risk: You’ll require more liability insurance.
+• Higher risk: You will require more liability insurance.
 You risk lawsuits and high legal bills in case of a serious accident involving a company vehicle.
+If a company vehicle is involved in an accident, it can lead to increased liability, higher legal costs and additional insurance coverage.

-• Idle fleet costs: When a company car sits idle, it costs you money as you must still pay fixed costs like insurance, the lease or loan payment, and maintenance.
+• Idle fleet costs: When a company car sits idle, it costs you money as you must still pay fixed expenses, such as insurance, lease or loan payment and maintenance.

 • Cyber risks: Depending on your business and the type of vehicles in your fleet, there may be risks with data breaches on computerized equipment that could leak customer or corporate data.